Emmanuzi/nexus-server/CONTRIBUTING.md

 - The `main` branch contains stable, production-ready code.
 - Nobody pushes directly to `main`.

-### Develop Branch
+### Inspect Branch

-- The `develop` branch is where active development happens.
+- The `inspect` branch is where active development happens.
-- All feature branches must be created from `develop`.
+- All feature branches must be created from `inspect`.

 ### Feature Branches